-The Forefathers of Rome originally established a republic.
+The Fathers of Rome originally established a republic.
 A citizen of the original republic of Rome was Libera Res Public, "free from things public."
-Free government required constant diligence, sacrifice, and charity on the part of the people.
+Such free government required constant diligence, sacrifice, and charity on the part of the people.
 Rome, like Israel, eventually centralized the power of their nation into the hands of a powerful senate; then, after civil war, into the hands of a commander in chief called the Emperator.
-That power of government, which they called the potestas, originally was maintained in each individual family or patriarchy.
-The Great Domestic relationship called Husband and Wife instituted by God through Matrimonium4 was the foundation of all government.
-Eventually that power endowed by God was vested in the Patronus or Father of the State, the Principas Civitas and Emperator.5
+That power, which they called the potestas, originally was maintained in each individual family or patriarchy, but was soon vested in the Patronus or Father of the State, the Principas Civitas, who was also the Emperator.